-The calculation of the Z-factors is performed within a fully automated setup.
+The calculation of the Z factors is performed within a fully automated setup.
 We chose the kinematics such that we have one small external momentum in case of the 2-point functions and for 3- and 4-point functions all external momenta are set to zero.
 To prevent the appearance of IR divergences the infrared rearrangement which was suggested in Ref.
-[26] and further developed in Ref.
-[27] is used in order to rewrite all massless propagators in terms of massive propagators depending on a single artificial large mass via an exact decomposition which is only violated in finite pieces.
+[27] and further developed in Ref.
+[28] is used in order to rewrite all massless propagators in terms of massive propagators depending on a single artificial large mass via an exact decomposition which is only violated in finite pieces.
 This is not a problem as long as the renormalization is done via explicit counter term insertion ensuring that all sub-divergences have been canceled before the overall divergence is determined.

-Note that the same method has been used to calculate the five-loop QCD $\beta$ -function and anomalous dimensions very recently [28] and agrees with the result of a different evaluation method [29, 30].
+Note that the same method has been used to calculate the five-loop QCD β -function and anomalous dimensions very recently [29] and agrees with the result of a different evaluation method [30, 31].
 After rewriting all propagators one then is left with massive tadpole integrals in dependence of a single mass scale.
-Up to including three loops one can use MATAD [31] to automatically reduce all of the integrals via integration-by-parts identities on the fly.
+Up to including three loops one can use MATAD [32] to automatically reduce all of the integrals via integration-by-parts identities on the fly.1 However, we choose to use an independent table based integral reduction using CRUSHER [34].
+The latter solves a system of automatically generated integration by parts identities employing Laporta's algorithm [35].
+The obtained solution allows to represent all appearing integrals in terms of master Integrals.
+At four loops there are ninteen master integrals [36].
+Further technical details and a complete listing of all used programs are given in Ref.
+[1].